michaelisvas/GreenDiSC_Exeter_RILD/README.md

 Additionally to the electricity used and the indirect emissions from this, computational research impacts the environment through so-called "embodied carbon emissions" which occur from the manufacturing, shipping and disposal of the hardware used.

-Many researchers are increasingly interested in how to reduce the environmental impacts of their computational research, and some funders, such as the [Wellcome Trust] (https://wellcome.org/research-funding/guidance/policies-grant-conditions/environmental-sustainability-funding-policy), require grant recipients to state how they will assess and tackle these impacts.
+Many researchers are increasingly interested in how to reduce the environmental impacts of their computational research, and some funders, such as the [Wellcome Trust](https://wellcome.org/research-funding/guidance/policies-grant-conditions/environmental-sustainability-funding-policy), require grant recipients to state how they will assess and tackle these impacts.

 ## How, as researchers, can we reduce our carbon footprint?